us0p/alexandria/library/programming/tools/rust/async/working_with_any_number_of_futures.md

 But, we still receive compile errors from this code.

-The the message tell us that the first async block does not implement the `Unpin` trait and suggests using `pin!` or `Box::pin` to resolve it.
+The message tell us that the first async block does not implement the `Unpin` trait and suggests using `pin!` or `Box::pin` to resolve it.
 ```Rust
 use std::pin::Pin;